Mahmoud2saad/SalesOps-End-To-End-ETL-Pipeline/README.md

 A layered ETL pipeline that moves the TPC-H benchmark dataset through bronze, silver, and gold stages — PostgreSQL for staging, Snowflake for the analytical warehouse — orchestrated with Airflow and built on PySpark.

-This is a fork of [Ibrahim-Hegazi/SalesOps-End-To-End-ETL-Pipeline](https://github.com/Ibrahim-Hegazi/SalesOps-End-To-End-ETL-Pipeline), originally built by a six-person team.
-See [Provenance](#provenance) for details on what's inherited versus what's been added in this fork.
+This project is based on [Ibrahim-Hegazi/SalesOps-End-To-End-ETL-Pipeline](https://github.com/Ibrahim-Hegazi/SalesOps-End-To-End-ETL-Pipeline), originally built by a six-person team.
+I downloaded the original codebase, worked on it independently, and pushed it here as a standalone repository.
+See [Provenance](#provenance) for exactly what's inherited versus what I added.

 ## Table of Contents